josephgriffith/bookbot/README.md

 # BookBot
 BookBot is the first Boot.dev Git project.
-It will read in books (text files, presumably) and provide stats about it.
+It will read in text files (of books) and provide stats about them.